310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/prologue.md

 {% endbubble %}

 {% bubble Kanata %}
-ah—now that you mention it… hrmm, i suppose it’s your Kindness?
+ah—now that you mention it… hmm, i suppose it’s your Kindness?

 which means, All you three Children are similar to chiaki… ♪